SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The rel attribute defines the relationship between a linked resource and the current document.
 Valid on <link>, <a>, <area>, and <form>, the supported values depend on the element on which the attribute is found.

-rel=opener/noopener create a top-level browsing context that is/is not a auxiliary browsing context if the hyperlink would create either of those, to begin with (i.e., has an appropriatetargetattribute value). rel=nofollow indicates that the current document's original author or publisher does not endorse the referenced document. rel=noreferrer: No HTTP Referer header will be included.
+rel=opener/noopener create a top-level browsing context that is/is not a auxiliary browsing context if the hyperlink would create either of those, to begin with (i.e., has an appropriatetargetattribute value). rel=nofollow indicates that the current document's original author or publisher does not endorse the referenced document, and thus doesn't confer some of your sites reputation onto the linked sites reputation.
+Comment sections may have rel=nofollow by default rel=noreferrer: No HTTP Referer header will be included.
 Additionally, has the same effect as noopener.

 ###### <link>